NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 minimizing the pixel reprojection errors.

-Triangulated points that are constrained via a DEM (option ``--heights-from-dem``, :numref:`heights_from_dem`), that is, those that project vertically onto a valid portion of this DEM, are not affected by the triangulation constraint.
+Triangulated points that are constrained via a DEM (option ``--heights-from-dem``, :numref:`heights_from_dem`), that is, those that are close to a valid portion of this DEM, are not affected by the triangulation constraint.

 GCP can be used as well (:numref:`bagcp`).